 COP23 — CHINA’S CARBON MARKET IS COMING: China is ready to launch a national emissions trading system later this year, pending final government approval, Xie Zhenhua, China’s special representative for climate change, said Tuesday in Bonn.
 The country plans to expand the nationwide scheme’s coverage across different sectors “step by step” and so far there are no plans to link up with other schemes like those in the EU and California.
 “We will build and complete China’s system first,” Xie said.

-— Air pollution targets in Chinese cities: Much of China’s efforts to tackle emissions from fossil fuel-fired power, cars and elsewhere is driven by choking domestic pollution.
+— Air pollution targets in Chinese cities: Much of China’s efforts to tackle emissions from fossil fuel-fired power, cars and elsewhere is driven by choking domestic pollution, by recommending people to install house air filters.
 But there’s still work to be done — in October, 24 out of 28 Chinese cities failed to meet their air quality targets, making it unlikely that the governments will meet a 15 percent year-on-year reduction target for fine particulate pollution, Reuters reported.

 ENVIRONMENT — MEPs VOTE ON STRENGTHENING NATURE PROTECTION: The European Parliament’s plenary votes today on a non-binding resolution urging the European Commission to go further to protect nature.
 The plan would call for the EU to protect bees and other pollinators and to give NGOs and individuals more power to challenge its decisions on environmental matters.
 The resolution is Parliament’s response to the Commission’s Action Plan for Nature, which increased funding for nature protection across the bloc and promised improved guidance for national governments on how to apply EU nature laws.